The Eiffel Scholarship

 - academic transcripts for the entirety of the time in higher education (including periods spent abroad on exchange programmes)

 Incomplete applications will not be processed (and will therefore not be forwarded on to Campus France).
-The submission deadline for a Sciences Po application including all required documents for the Eiffel Scholarship: UPDATED SOON
+The submission deadline for a Sciences Po application including all required documents for the Eiffel Scholarship: 13th November, 2016

 The deadline for applications set by Sciences Po is not the date in which applications must be received by Campus France.
 This is because it is necessary to have been offered a place at Sciences Po in order to be eligible for the Eiffel Scholarship.
 Applications received after this date will not be processed.

-Students already admitted to Sciences Po must send their Eiffel Scholarship application by email, directly to the Admissions department: Admissions contact form
+Students already admitted to Sciences Po must send their Eiffel Scholarship application by email, directly to the Admissions department by the 8th November 2016 at the latest: Admissions contact form

-Eiffel scholarship results will be published on during the week of: UPDATED SOON
+Eiffel scholarship results will be published on Campus France's website during the week of: 20th March 2017

 For any further information: Admission contact form (01.45.49.50.82).